Meet our Exceptional Equines!

 Liberty is definitely one of the most attention-catching horses at the barn!
 He is an 18-year-old paint gelding who was donated by program by volunteer Sandy Bailey.
 He is one of our most popular mounts due to his energetic gaits and flashy, paint coloring.

-Flying Colors Mach One or "Mach" is an 11-year-old Clydesdale who was purchased for EE by Cardinals Care and generous EE volunteers.
-Mach is very new to the program.
-He is being trained to be an interactive vaulting horse, and to carry some of taller riders.
+Flying Colors Mach One or "Mach" is an 12-year-old Clydesdale who was purchased for EE by Cardinals Care and generous EE volunteers.
+Mach is being trained to be an interactive vaulting horse, and he does a wonderful job carrying some of taller riders.
 Mach is quite beautiful and all of our volunteers and clients can't stop admiring him!

 Oliver is a very special addition to Exceptional Equestrians.
 He came to EE in December of 2011.
 He is a 8-year-old Gypsy Vanner, and he was awarded to the program by the American Gypsy Horse Breed Association's Gypsy Angel Foundation.
 Oliver was bred at Chocolate Horse Farms.
 He is excited to be part of the program, and to be learning new things.